dugararchit/taskManager/README.md

-# Node js Mongodb Restful services
+# Node js Mongodb & React, Small Task Manager

 A Boilerplate for setup restful api's for Nodejs and Express, Database is Mongodb.